About

 " If they do not listen to Moses and the Prophets, they will not be persuaded even if someone rises from the dead. " (Luke 16:31)

 For it is no different for us today than it was for them who seen Him: they needed to receive Jesus by faith.
-And so do we, so that faith would be possible and the righteousness thereof; as Jesus Christ, Himself, said,
+And so do we, so that faith would be possible and the righteousness thereof; as Jesus Christ said,

 " And concerning righteousness, because I go to the Father and you no longer see Me. " (John 16:7-11)

 For faith comes when we do not see; if we did see Him as He is, then faith would no longer be possible and the righteousness thereof would not be possible.
-But they who did see Him in the flesh were hardened by God and became blind, because although they seen Him in the flesh, they did not believe in Him; as it says,
+But those who seen Him in the flesh were hardened by God and became blind to the truth, because although they seen Him in the flesh, yet they did not believe in Him; as it says,

 " WHILE SEEING, THEY MAY SEE AND NOT PERCEIVE, AND WHILE HEARING, THEY MAY HEAR AND NOT UNDERSTAND, OTHERWISE THEY MIGHT RETURN AND BE FORGIVEN. " (Mark 4:12)